FugitiveTheGame/Fugitive3D/README.md

 And execute this:
 `./Godot_v3.2.1-stable_linux_server.64 --main-pack data.pck`

+To change the port that the server binds to, add this argument: `--port xxxxx`

 Personally I've created a shell script that contains that line called `run.sh` in that directory to make it quicker.

 ## Quick Dev